CormacRaftery/FinalYearProject/README.md

 # Conclusion<a name = "conclusion"></a>
 While the project did not reach all its original goals, it still provided basic functionality for a classic game which saves data to a structured database.
 Exploring multiple aspects of game design was very interesting trying to mesh them together and a lot was learned from the project.

-# References<a name = "references"></a>
-This is a collection of the references I used while developing the project.